wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 {% include _toc.html %}

-Here are steps and information to get those new to Salesforce to get started quickly.
+Here are steps and information for those new to Salesforce to get started quickly yet fully.
-This also aims to provide succint lists for experienced Salesforce readers.
+This also aims to provide succinct lists for experienced Salesforce readers.

 "PROTIP:" in this document marks the unique contribution of this website, providing you advice available nowhere else.